To qualify for Paid Family and Medical Leave, you must work 820 hours or more in the qualifying period. The qualifying

 - Care for yourself in relation to an illness or medical event

 When qualified, Washington workers will be eligible for up to 12 weeks of paid family or medical leave.
 An additional 2 weeks of leave is available when the leave is a result of pregnancy complications.
 Workers are eligible for up to 16 weeks of leave when family and medical leave are used in combination.
 For example, an expecting mother could use 8 weeks of medical leave for bed rest.
 The mother could then use an additional 8 weeks of family leave after giving birth to care and bond with the new child.

 The weekly benefit for Paid Family and Medical Leave is the dollar amount a covered employee will receive from ESD while claiming these benefits.
-The dollar amount is capped at $1,000 with a minimum of $100 and is a calculated percentage of the employee's gross wages.back to top
+The dollar amount is a calculated percentage of the employee's gross wages.back to top

 Washington's Paid Family and Medical Leave Program is organized as an insurance program with the cost of premiums split between employers and employees.
 Beginning on Jan.
 1, 2019, employers began collecting Paid Family and Medical Leave premiums from employee paychecks or chose to cover their employee's share of the premium on their behalf.
 The initial premium is 0.4 percent and can be adjusted annually after 2020 by ESD, according to rules in statute.

 Read more on calculating and paying premiums.back to top